-The closest concurrency management segment to the subject property is Lake Andrew Drive between Viera Blvd. to Judge Fran Jamieson Way, which has a Maximum Acceptable Volume (MAV) of 39,800 trips per day, a Level of Service (LOS) of D, and currently operates at 35.72% of capacity daily.
-The maximum development potential from the proposed CUP increases the percentage of MAV utilization by 4.14%.
-The Lake Andrew Drive corridor is anticipated to operate at 39.86% of capacity daily.
+The closest concurrency management segment to the subject property is Stadium Pkwy., between Viera Blvd. to Porada Drive, which has a Maximum Acceptable Volume (MAV) of 39,800 trips per day, a Level of Service (LOS) of D, and currently operates at 41.68% of capacity daily.
+And Lake Andrew Drive between Viera Blvd. to judge Fran Jamieson Way, which has a Maximum Acceptable Volume (MAV) of 39,800 trips per day, a Level of Service (LOS) of D, and currently operates at 43.54% of capacity daily.
+The maximum development potential from the proposed CUP increases the percentage of MAV utilization by 1.62%.
+The Stadium Pkwy. corridor is anticipated to operate at 42.50% of capacity daily.
+The Lake Andrew Drive corridor is anticipated to operate at 44.36% of capacity daily.
 The request is not anticipated to create a deficiency in LOS.